-This small family run country park caters exclusively for retired couples aged sixty and over seeking a relaxed, less expensive way of life.
+Woodside Park in Stalmine is a small family run semi-rural residential park that caters exclusively for retired couples aged sixty and over seeking a relaxed, less expensive way of life.
 The location of the park is between the villages of Stalmine and Preesall in the North Fylde countryside.
 The park is situated off the A588 main road which runs between the market town of Poulton-le-Fylde and city of Lancaster.
-Woodside park is a four-minute walk to the 2c bus stop which runs from Knott-end to Blackpool via Pilling, Preesall, Stalmine, Poulton-le-Fylde and Little Carleton.
+Woodside Park is a four-minute walk to the 2c bus stop which runs from Knott-end to Blackpool via Pilling, Preesall, Stalmine, Poulton-le-Fylde and Little Carleton.

 In these rules: